nkuhn-vmw/tanzu-genai-showcase/py-django-crewai/README.md

 The application consists of:

-1. **Django Web Framework**: Handles HTTP requests, user sessions, and renders the UI
+1. **Modern Frontend Architecture**:
+   - React-based UI using functional components and hooks
+   - Context API for state management
+   - React Query for data fetching and caching
+   - Suspense and lazy loading for performance optimization
+   - Component-based architecture for maintainability
+   - Responsive design for all devices

+2. **Django Backend Framework**:
+   - RESTful API endpoints for chat interactions
+   - Session management for conversation tracking
+   - Database models for conversation history and recommendations
+   - Asynchronous processing for theater and showtime data

+3. **CrewAI Integration**:
-2. **CrewAI Integration**: Orchestrates specialized AI agents working together to process requests
+   - Orchestrates specialized AI agents working together to process requests
-3. **Multiple Agent System**:
    - **Movie Finder Agent**: Searches for movies matching user criteria using TMDb API
    - **Recommendation Agent**: Analyzes and ranks movie choices based on user preferences
    - **Theater Finder Agent**: Finds nearby theaters and real-time showtimes

-4. **Service Binding**: Connects to LLM services provided by the GenAI tile through a standard interface
+4. **Service Binding**:
+   - Connects to LLM services provided by the GenAI tile through a standard interface
+   - Automatic configuration based on environment

 ## Prerequisites

-- Python 3.10+ and pip
+- Python 3.12+ and pip
+- Node.js 18+ and npm
 - Cloud Foundry CLI (for deployment)
 - Access to Tanzu Platform for Cloud Foundry with GenAI tile installed
 - API keys for external services: